akhfa/myip/docs/CICD.md

 - SARIF report generation for GitHub Security tab

 ### Artifact Security
+- **Artifact signing with Cosign**: All Docker images and release checksums are signed
-- Artifact signing with Cosign
+- **Docker image signing**: Both branch builds and releases are signed with Cosign
-- Docker image signing
+- **Release binary signing**: Checksum files are signed for integrity verification
-- Checksum generation for all releases
+- **Checksum generation**: SHA256 checksums for all releases
-- SBOM (Software Bill of Materials) generation
+- **SBOM generation**: Software Bill of Materials for transparency (planned)

 ## Usage Instructions